lootie/Multitaper.jl/docs/src/k_univariate.md

 ```

 The inputs are the following:
-  * w -- the bandwidth of the taper
+  * `w` -- the bandwidth of the taper
-  * k -- the number of Slepian tapers
+  * `k` -- the number of Slepian tapers
-  * t -- the vector containing the time indicees
+  * `t` -- the vector containing the time indicees
-  * f -- the frequency of interest, between 0 and beta
+  * `f` -- the frequency of interest, between 0 and beta
-  * beta -- the unequal sampling equivalent to the Nyquist rate
+  * `beta` -- the unequal sampling equivalent to the Nyquist rate

 The outputs are
-  * lambda -- the concentrations of the missing-data Slepians
+  * `lambda` -- the concentrations of the missing-data Slepians
-  * u -- length(t) times k matrix containing the missing-data Slepians
+  * `u` -- length(t) times k matrix containing the missing-data Slepians
-  * R -- Cholesky factor for the generalized eigenvalue problem
+  * `R` -- Cholesky factor for the generalized eigenvalue problem

-Note that this function is unexported, so one needs to use `Multitaper.gpss(...)` to
-call it.
+!!!
 This function is known to occasionally have numerical errors in computing
 the Cholesky factors of the genealized eigenvalue problem, so use at own risk.
 For
 the cases we tested, however, this function generally returns the expected result.

-If you make use of the functions in this "Data with gaps" section, kindly
-cite: Chave, Alan D. "A multitaper spectral estimator for
-time-series with missing data."
-Geophysical Journal International 218.3 (2019):
-2165-2178.